 IALA-NET is for governmental and scientific/research use only.
 IALA-NET is intended to assist the participants in fulfilling their legal duties regarding maritime safety, maritime planning, risk analysis, maritime security and combating illegal activities, improvement of efficiency of navigation and protection of the marine environment as well as scientific research and development in these areas.

-IALA-NET participants may re-distribute data from IALA-NET to other governmental organisations, research institutes or contractors for the purpose of supporting the fulfillment of their own abovementioned legal duties provided that the conditions of use stated in this document are fulfilled at any time.
+IALA-NET participants may re-distribute data from IALA-NET to other governmental organisations, research institutes or contractors for the purpose of supporting the fulfillment of their own abovementioned legal duties provided that the conditions stated in this Letter are fulfilled at any time.

 IALA-NET operations